- Take the Cold & Flu Quiz

 Some vaccines given in childhood can cause a low-grade fever within a day or two of getting the injection.
 This fever is usually self-limited and short-lived.
 If the reaction seems severe or the skin at the injection site is red, hot, and painful, contact the child's doctor.

-A low percentage of all children between 18 months to 3 years of age will have a seizure (convulsion) with a high fever.
+A low percentage of all children and toddlers between 18 months to 3 years of age will have a seizure (convulsion) with a high fever.
 Of those with a history of febrile seizure, some will have another seizure associated with another febrile (fever) episode.
 Febrile seizures, while frightening to the parents, are not associated with long-term nervous-system complications.
 Children used to be prescribed the antiseizure drug phenobarbital (Solfoton, Luminal) following a febrile seizure as a preventive measure (prophylaxis).
 This has not been shown to be beneficial and possibly may be harmful, so it is not recommended.

 Recurrent fever in children (three or more episodes of fever in a six-month period, with no apparent causative illness) can be a symptom of a few different illnesses, such as PFAPA (periodic fever, aphthous ulcers, pharyngitis, and adenopathy) syndrome, cyclic neutropenia, Epstein-Barr virus (EBV) infection, and others.
 See your child's pediatrician if fevers are recurrent.

-Recurrent fever in adults may accompany immune-deficient fever of unknown origin (FUO), also known as neutropenic FUO, and HIV-associated FUO, as well as many other infectious conditions.
+Recurrent, persistent, or chronic fever in adults may accompany immune-deficient fever of unknown origin (FUO), also known as neutropenic FUO, and HIV-associated FUO, as well as many other infectious conditions.
 Adults should see their doctors if they develop recurrent fever.